abhay-byte/minor-project-gtbit/documentation/SRS.md

 ---

 ### 1.2 Intended Audience
-**Primary Stakeholders:**
+### **Primary Stakeholders:**

-- **Development Teams:** Software architects, developers, and QA engineers
-- **Project Management:** Project managers, product owners, and technical leads
-- **Healthcare Professionals:** Medical advisors and volunteer coordinators
-- **Business Stakeholders:** Investors, NGO partners, and regulatory consultants
-- **End Users:** Patient representatives and community health workers
+- **Patients/Users:** End beneficiaries of the service, including underprivileged communities needing physical and mental healthcare.
+- **Doctors and Mental Health Professionals:** Volunteer doctors and mental health experts providing consultations and guidance.
+- **Team Members:** Developers, designers, and testers directly building and maintaining the Clinico platform.

+### **Secondary Stakeholders:**

+- **NGOs and Government Bodies:** Provide outreach support, policy guidance, and awareness campaigns but are not directly involved in daily operations.
+- **Families of Patients:** Indirect beneficiaries who are positively impacted by improved access to healthcare.
+- **College/Institution:** Acts as an evaluator, mentor, and supporter of the project’s success and credibility.

 ---